-Recently, they have also started appearing on supermarket shelves in Ukraine.
-We decided to buy them and try to cook them using Asian spices and ingredients.
+Recently, they have also started appearing on the shelves of supermarkets in Ukraine.
+And it is these that we decided to buy and try to prepare using Asian spices and ingredients.
 The first ones we got were the white shimeji.
-We will share what we made and show you further, but first, letβs give a bit of information about what these mushrooms are.
+We will tell and show you what we came up with, but first, let’s give a little information about what these mushrooms are.

 Main characteristics of shimeji mushrooms

-Appearance: small round caps on long thin stems.
-Brown shimeji have a light brown hue, while white ones are cream or pure white.
+Appearance: small round caps located on long thin stems.
+Brown shimeji have a light brown tint, while white ones are cream or pure white.

-Taste: they have a slightly bitter taste when raw, but cooking reveals their nutty-mushroom aroma.
+Taste: raw, they have a slightly bitter taste, but cooking reveals their nutty-mushroom aroma.

-Texture: these mushrooms are firm and crunchy, and even after cooking, they hold their shape and maintain an elastic structure.
+Texture: these mushrooms are dense and crunchy, and even after cooking, they hold their shape and maintain an elastic structure.

 Time required: up to 20 minutes